 Each May we strive to bring the world to Memphis to experience one of the largest festivals in North America.
 We have something for everyone – from lectures and exhibits, to movie screenings and our core events.
 Attendees come from all 50 states and several foreign countries during the month of May to our city, one that’s rich in history and experience.

 We hope you love your time in Memphis this May.
+One of the organization’s core values is to “promote the rich musical and culinary cultural heritage of Memphis.”
 If you need some help with what to do, where to eat and what to visit in between our events, scroll through some of the local hotspots and take advantage of all that Memphis has to offer!

 Charlie Vergos’ Rendezvous

 “Not since Adam has a rib been this famous” – Charlie Vergos (owner)

 In a town with over 100 barbecue shacks, you can expect Memphians to be bbq snobs.
 But when you ask locals where to go for great ribs, you can expect to hear, “Rendezvous.”
 The Rendezvous has been serving up its unique style of barbecue since 1948 when the owner discovered a coal chute in the basement of his restaurant and decided to put his grilling skills to work.
 The rest is history.

 Rendezvous is famous for its dry rub seasoning which makes them unique amongst other restaurants who serve ribs mopped with barbecue sauce.
 The atmosphere also makes it stand out from the crowd.

 Their history is plastered on the walls and the red and white checkered table cloths invite you in.
 The wait staff is also part of the package deal.
 These guys are staples having served diners for generations.